SamarthAP/etch-a-sketch/README.md

-Browser version of an Etch-A-Sketch
+Browser version of an Etch-A-Sketch-esque sketchpad.